aimeeu/aimee-ukasick-resume/docs/resume_detailed.rst

 Details
 +++++++

--  Open Source Camunda BPM Platform as a Service:
+-  Camunda BPM Platform as a Service:

    -  **Learned on the job the Camunda BPM platform** as well as several internally developed offerings in the Cloud, PaaS, Messaging,